True Blue Software

 Sequential Relationships

-Sequential relationships refer to connections between project snapshots and are automatically established when one project snapshot is copied to create another project.
+Sequential relationships refer to connections between release snapshots and are automatically established when one release snapshot is copied to create another release snapshot.
 Relationships can also be manipulated manually to reflect new or modified relationships.
-Sequential relationships are part of the road map of your project releases and they allow you to move changes between one project snapshot and another.
+Sequential relationships are shown graphically in the project browser, and they allow you to easily copy changes between one project snapshot and another.

 Example

-Snapshot relationships Figure 5.
-Three sequential relationships between project snapshots and three hierarchical relationships are shown.
+Figure 5.
+Three sequential relationships between release snapshots and three hierarchical relationships are shown.
 Changes made in one snapshot can be copied to other snapshots connected by a relationship.
 Copies occur in both directions of a hierarchical relationship.
 Copies occur unidirectionally in sequential relationships.

 Hierarchical Relationships